DOWNLOAD 👉 CRAG 2022 – 23 V6 Sept 2022 👈 DOWNLOAD

 - At the end of the season one or more teams with the most points in any League Division will be promoted to the immediate higher division.

 - At the end of the season one or more teams with the least points in any League Division will be relegated to the immediate lower division.

 - In the event of a tie, which directly affects the promotion or relegation of a team within a League Division, the following rules may be implemented:

-(i) The PC will take the goal difference of each team into consideration.
+(i) The CompWG will take the goal difference of each team into consideration.

 (ii) Goal difference will be calculated by goals scored minus goals conceded

 then divided by the total of actual games played.

 (iii) If a team’s points and goal difference are equal, then goals scored will be

 used as a second tiebreaker, with the team scoring the most goals winning.

 4.8.4 The teams who finish 2nd bottom and 2nd top in concurrent league will have a play off game on a single event day hosted by NNI to play for the remaining promotion place winner securing promotion or holding their place in the higher league (*season 22/23 will not have automated relegation).